cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ignore_missing_imports = True
 ```

-Specifying the packages explicitly helps you keep track which of your
+Specifying the packages explicitly helps you keep track of dependencies that are
-dependencies are currently out of scope of the type checker.
-You may soon be
+currently out of scope of the type checker.
+You may soon be able to cut down on
-able to cut down this list, as many projects are actively working on typing
+this list, as many projects are actively working on typing support.
-support.

 ## Static type checking with pytype